 The formal felony process typically begins with the filing of the Information or an arrest.
-The information is a written allegation filed by the Tulsa County District Attorney’s Office.
-(The felony process can also begin with an Indictment from a grand jury but this is very unusual for individuals charged with State Felonies.)
+The information is a written allegation filed by the Tulsa County (or other District Attorney's) Office.
+(The felony process can also begin with an Indictment from a grand jury but this is very unusual for individuals charged with Oklahoma State Felonies.)

 Frequently individuals will know that they are being investigated for a crime and that criminal charges are a possibility.
 To check charges have been filed against an individual you can search on the Oklahoma Supreme Court Network (OSCN).
 Search the "Court Dockets" screen for the county that you believe charges have been filed in by entering the first and last name of the individual you are checking to see if charges have been filed on behalf of.

 If an individual has been arrested without the issuance of a warrant than that idividual will be given a court date to appear in court.
 If charges are not filed by the Tulsa County District Attorney's Office than that individual will be released from jail or if they have bonded out of jail their bond will be exonerated.
 (This usually does not occur on the defendant's first appearance in court.)

 Once the District Attorney's office files an information the defendant's case will be given a felony case number.
 An example of a felony case number is CF-2003-1284.
 All felony case numbers began with “CF”.
 The next part of the case number is the year that the Felony was filed in, “2003”.
 The last part of the number “1284” means that this is the 1284th felony case filed in 2003.